|

 Consequently, theological writers

-have been saying for ages that each person must fight the
+have been saying for ages that all who would call themselves Christian must

-spiritual battle in his own heart, without regard
+fight the spiritual battle in their own hearts, without

 otherswhether at work or in recreationyou will either be feeling